MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Results

 In our study, the true mRNA isoform structures are extracted from the \emph{Homo sapiens} annotation (February 2009) of the UCSC Genome Browser \citep{rosenbloom2015ucsc}.
 According to the annotation, there are $15,268$ human genes with multiple isoforms.
-Fig \ref{fig:exon_iso}B summarizes the distribution of the numbers of exons and isoforms of these genes.
-For each set of samples, we only estimate the isoform proportions of the genes that have reads in all the samples.
-As a result, isoform proportions are estimated for 13,140 genes in sets 1 and $2,511$ genes in set $3,629$ genes in set 4, and 598 genes in set 5.
-For each sample, we only perform the estimation for genes that have reads in all the samples.
-As a result, isoform proportions are calculated for $11,091$ genes in sample 1 and sample $2,389$ genes in sample 3, 465 genes in sample 4, and 447 genes in sample 5.
+Supplementary Fig S2B summarizes the distribution of the numbers of exons and isoforms of these genes.
+We can see that the isoform structures of \ww{humans} are much more complex \ww{than those of} simple model \ww{organisms} like \ww{fruit flies}.
+For each sample set, we only perform estimation for genes that have reads in all the samples.
+As a result, isoform proportions are calculated for $11,091$ genes in set 1, $9753$ genes in set 2, $460$ genes in set 3, $404$ genes in set 4, and $497$ genes in set 5.

-Comparing the REE rates of MSIQ, AVG, and POOL in Table \ref{tab:mederr_real} and Fig \ref{fig:real_box}, we clearly see that MSIQ achieves the lowest median error rates and the smallest inter-quantile ranges on all the sets 2 to 5.
-This result is strong evidence supporting the effectiveness of MSIQ in identifying the informative group and estimating its isoform proportions.
-Among all three methods, AVG is most sensitive to the mixing of samples not in the informative group.
+Comparing the REE rates of MSIQ and the other six methods in Fig \ref{fig:real_box}, we clearly see that MSIQ generally achieves the lowest median error rates and the smallest inter-quantile ranges in all the four comparison cases.
+This result is strong evidence supporting the effectiveness of MSIQ in identifying the consistent group and estimating its isoform proportions.
+Note that even though iReckon also leads to relatively accurate results, especially in set 2 vs. set 1, the number of genes for which iReckon can provide estimation is much smaller compared with other methods.
+In the four cases, iReckon obtains \ww{estimates} only for $1065$, $255$, $377$ and $374$ genes.
+This comparison also suggests that pooling is not an ideal approach when the depths of sequencing coverage in multiple RNA-seq samples vary \ww{greatly}.

+\ww{We also use set 1 (i.e., the $6$ hESC samples) in this study to illustrate why the consistent group represents more reliable transcriptome landscapes and how the standard deviation defined in formula (\ref{eq:std}) can be used to assess the biological variation within the consistent group.
+Shown in Figure \ref{fig:variation} are two example genes \textit{THTPA} ($6$ isoforms) and \textit{PIGH} ($12$ isoforms).
+We use these two examples to illustrate that (1) MSIQ is bale to identify \ww{consistent groups} that have comparably more consistent isoform abundances\ww{, and} (2) the biological variation within the consistent group is much smaller compared to the overall variation among all the samples, and this variation is well captured by the estimated standard errors. }